 We are looking for local contractors to get involved with the work around Whitehaven’s Townscape Heritage Initiative.

 If you have heritage skills and would like to register an interest in bidding for work in the THI are please contact us, using the contact us tab, calling Jane Taylor on 01946 598351 or emailing her on email@example.com.
 Contractors are also invited to sign up for free masterclasses.
 The masterclasses are open to all construction firms and sole traders who feel they or their staff may benefit from gaining or improving specific heritage skills.
-Attendees will get hands on experience working on the former YMCA on Irish Street, Whitehaven.
-This Grade II listed building is currently being sympathetically transformed into a Foyer for young people.
-The masterclasses will be led by experienced craftsmen and a list of sessions available can be found below.
+Attendees will get hands on experience working on various projects.
+The masterclasses will be led by experienced craftsmen, please see below for details of future and past masterclasses.

 Roofing and Lead Work